-My pick: Firefox, with the extensions HTTPS Everywhere, uBlock Origin, Firefox Multi-Account Containers, and Cookie AutoDelete
+My Recommendation: Firefox, with the extensions HTTPS Everywhere, uBlock Origin, Firefox Multi-Account Containers, and Cookie AutoDelete

 Privacy Simplified: If you just want privacy out-of-the-box and don’t care that it’s based on Chromium, go with Brave.

-My mobile pick: Safari with Firefox Focus enabled as a content blocker, or Firefox depending on your preference.
+My Mobile Recommendation: Safari with Firefox Focus enabled as a content blocker, or Firefox depending on your preference.

 If you read my previous post, you know that I’m on a journey to achieve better online privacy.
 Much like with search engines, web browsers are something that I’ve been considering for years.
 I tend to be drawn towards Chrome for its features and the fact that most sites are built to work with it.
 Then I become more privacy conscious and move to Firefox, with several addons enabled.
 Some point either after or before that I use Safari because of its integration with my devices (we’re basically an all-Apple house).